kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 #.
 Calculators for evaluating square roots.

+Another recommended online article is [Archimedes and Pi](https://nonagon.org/ExLibris/archimedes-pi) [bertrand2014] at a website interestingly named <https://nonagon.org/>.

-There is an [online demonstration](https://demonstrations.wolfram.com/ArchimedesApproximationOfPi/#more) showing how estimates of $\pi$ vary with $n$ and $a(n) and $A(n)$ [@tucker2009].
-The development  in this blog uses the circumferences, $c(n)$ and $C(n)$, rather than the areas, and gives faster convergence.
+There is an [online demonstration](https://demonstrations.wolfram.com/ArchimedesApproximationOfPi/#more) showing how estimates of $\pi$ vary with $n$, $a(n)$, and $A(n)$ [@tucker2009].
+The development  in our blog uses the perimeters, $c(n)$ and $C(n)$, rather than the areas, and gives faster convergence.

-Another interactive online demonstration demonstration on Archimedes' estimation of $\pi$ is available on [this PBS website](ttps://www.pbs.org/wgbh/nova/physics/approximating-pi.html) [@groleau2003].
-Unfortunately, the interactive demonstration, using [Macromedia Flash](https://en.wikipedia.org/wiki/Adobe_Flash) is no longer live.^[It is paradoxical that modern, newer media age and die faster than old-fashioned manuscripts written on papyrus or palm leaves, or clay tablets.]
+Another article on Archimedes' estimation of $\pi$ is available on [this PBS website](ttps://www.pbs.org/wgbh/nova/physics/approximating-pi.html) [@groleau2003].
+Unfortunately, the interactive demonstration, using [Macromedia Flash](https://en.wikipedia.org/wiki/Adobe_Flash) is no longer live.^[It is paradoxical that modern, newer media age and die faster than old-fashioned manuscripts written on papyrus, or palm leaves, or clay tablets.]

-[This online article](https://mathsciencehistory.com/2019/10/01/archimedes-and-his-pi-the-great-numerical-hope/) [@ birchak2019] recounts, with facsimile reproductions from Archimedes' own writings, how he went about estimating $\pi$.
+[This online article](https://mathsciencehistory.com/2019/10/01/archimedes-and-his-pi-the-great-numerical-hope/) [@birchak2019] recounts, with facsimile reproductions from Archimedes' own writings, how he went about estimating $\pi$.

 ## Acknowledgements

-Some computations for this blog were performed using programs written by [Nandakumar Chandrasekhar]() in the [Julia programming Language](https://julialang.org/).
+Some computations for this blog were performed using programs written by [Nandakumar Chandrasekhar]() in the [Julia programming Language](https://julialang.org/) who formatted the output both for display and for documentation.
 The source code is available here:

 ## Feedback